johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 Let's dive into the code.
 Open the file `nestjs-faye-transporter/src/responder/transporters/server-faye.ts`.

-An important concept is that this class extends `Server` (view this parent class here: [@nestjs/microservices/server/server.ts](xxx)).
-We won't walk through all the details, but the main things to know are:
+An important concept is that this class extends `Server` (view this parent class here: [@nestjs/microservices/server/server.ts](https://github.com/nestjs/nest/blob/master/packages/microservices/server/server.ts)).
+We won't walk through all the details of the `ServerFaye` class, but the main things to know are:

-1) It inherits some properties and methods
+1) It inherits some properties and methods from the built-in `Server` class
 2) This class fits into the Nest lifecycle.
-What that means is that when the application bootstraps, our class is instantiated, these inherited properties are populated with data, and the framework calls the entry point of our class.
+What that means is that when the application bootstraps, our custom `ServerFaye` class is automatically instantiated, its inherited properties are populated with data, and the framework calls the entry point of our class.
 That entry point is the `listen()` method.

 So let's start with `listen()`.
 Its job is to make a connection to the broker, and then run `start()`, which is where the fun begins.

-The interesting thing in start is the call to `this.bindHandlers()`.
+The interesting thing in `start()` is the call to `this.bindHandlers()`.
 Take a look at that method:

 ```ts
   public bindHandlers() {